 Aging in two different types of barrels is called double maturation.
 In the final stage of our production, we finish our bourbon for up to six additional months in 60-gallon Port barrels from Portugal.
-It’s blended again in batches of 8 – 12 barrels at a time.
+It’s blended again for the perfect flavor profile.
 There’s no set time for this final finishing process, it’s only Angel’s Envy when we say it is.

 Scotch has been finished in fortified wine barrels like Sherry or Port for generations.
 So we wondered, why isn’t anyone really doing this seriously with bourbon?
 The finishing process can really enhance the whiskey with a subtle sweetness and complex flavors.